Current through End of 2007 Legislative Legislative Session

 (2) carriers of United States mail while actually engaged in delivery and collection of mail along their specified routes;

-(3) newspaper delivery persons while actually engaged in delivery of newspapers along their specified routes; or
+(3) newspaper delivery persons while actually engaged in delivery of newspapers along their specified routes.

 8-2504.
 Same; warning citations; fines; violation not reported to department of revenue; failure to use belt not admissible to determine negligence or damages.